MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/how-to-invoke-a-pscmdlet-from-within-a-pscmdlet.md

 ---
 # How to invoke a PSCmdlet from within a PSCmdlet

-This example shows how to invoke a PSCmdlet from within another PSCmdlet.
+This example shows how to invoke a **PSCmdlet** from within another **PSCmdlet**.
 In this example, the new PSCmdlet `Get-ClipboardReverse` calls `Get-Clipboard` to get the contents of the clipboard.
 The `Get-ClipboardReverse` reverses the order of the characters and returns the reversed string.

+> [!NOTE]
+> The **PSCmdlet** class differs from the **Cmdlet** class.
+With the **PSCmdlet** class you must
+> invoke another cmdlet using the PowerShell pipeline API.
+When invoking another cmdlet from the
+> **Cmdlet** class there is runspace context information.
+This allows you to call the cmdlet's .NET
+> API directly.
+For an example, see [How to invoke a Cmdlet from within a Cmdlet][03].

 ## To invoke a cmdlet from within a PSCmdlet